 or call +353 87 221 4497

 Inish Adventures offer multiple water & land-based activities.
 Based in Inishowen they are surrounded by ocean and mountains.
 They offer fun and very enjoyable activities from slow adventure to action-packed white water exhilaration.
 Something to suit everyone!

 Kayaking – Fort Dunree

 Inish Adventures are a leading adventure school based in Donegal, and from Fort Dunree, offers kayaking taster sessions and kayaking trips exploring the coastline and caves of our historic peninsula.
 Welcoming all levels of kayaking experience and abilities from complete beginners to five star kayakers, their top notch team have the best experience possible and are consistently up-skilling by attending training.
-Your safety is paramount every time you are on an adventure with Inish Adventures, their staff are experienced and knowledgeable with over 30 years experience
+Your safety is paramount every time you are on an adventure with Inish Adventures, their staff are experienced and knowledgeable with over 30 years of experience

 The Waterpark is a big inflatable floating assault course on Lough Foyle, Movile.
 Fun for both adults and kids whether it’s a birthday party or family outing.
 It is a guaranteed fun day out.